mtklover/Sam/README.md

 Windows Form (.Net 6)

+### Samsung Research Tool
-### Samsung mobile device identification/functions using the Hayes command set, also known as the AT (Attention) command set.
+Device identification/functions using the Hayes command set, also known as the AT (Attention) command set.

 [WIP SCREENSHOT](bellatrixteaser.PNG "WIP SCREENSHOT")